divisadero/divisadero.github.io/_posts/2018-09-06-Connecting-R-with-GA-API.md

+---
+title: Connecting R with Google Analytics via API
+description: How to connect to the API of Google Analytics and return results in the shape of a R dataframe
+---

 Extract data directly from Google Analytics using R is possible via the API.
 This is the process to authenticateand create a simple query returning a R DataFrame: